Charles C. Krulak: Personal life

 Krulak received the Golden Plate Award of the American Academy of Achievement in 1996.
 The Golden Plate was presented by Awards Council member and Chairman of the Joint Chiefs of Staff, General John M. Shalikashvili, USA.

 Krulak joined MBNA America in September 1999 as chief administrative officer, responsible for personnel, benefits, compensation, education, and other administrative services.
 Krulak has served as the Senior Vice Chairman and Chief Executive Officer of MBNA Europe (2001–2005) and was based at the Chester campus in the UK.
 He was the executive vice chairman and chief administration officer of MBNA Corporation (2004–2005).
 He retired from MBNA in 2005.

 Following the takeover of English football club Aston Villa by MBNA Chairman Randy Lerner in August 2006 and as of September 19, 2006, Krulak joined the board of Aston Villa as non-executive director where he posted on several fans forums.
 Krulak was generally referred to as "The General" by fans on these boards.

 Krulak also serves on the boards of ConocoPhillips, Freeport-McMoran (formerly known as Phelps Dodge Corporation) and Union Pacific Corporation.
 In addition, he serves on the advisory council of Hope For The Warriors, a national non-profit dedicated to provide a full cycle of non-medical care to combat wounded service members, their families, and families of the fallen from each military branch.

 Krulak was elected as the 13th President of Birmingham–Southern College in Birmingham, Alabama on March 21, 2011, and retired June 1, 2015.
 He received an honorary doctorate of Humane Letters from Birmingham-Southern College.
-The Krulak Institute Institute for Leadership, Experiential Learning, and Civic Engagement at Birmingham-Southern College is named for him.
+The Krulak Institute for Leadership, Experiential Learning, and Civic Engagement at Birmingham-Southern College is named for him.

 Krulak was the Vice Chair of the Sweet Briar College Board of Directors.
 He joined the Board in the Summer of 2015.

+In 2019, Krulak criticized the Birmingham Civil Rights Institute's decision to award the Fred Shuttlesworth Human Rights Award to Angela Davis, an activist and scholar.
+In the statement, Krulak expressed "sadness" that Davis was selected, given her former affiliation with the Communist Party USA as well as support for the Soviet Union, Cuba and other Communist countries with poor human rights records.